UpGado/upgado.github.io/about.md

 If you share any of those interests (or would like to learn about any of them), I would love to connect with you!
 Add me on [LinkedIn](https://www.linkedin.com/in/gadoahmed/) and, if you're in the Boston area, let's go for coffee!

 That's it.
-My email address is ɯoɔ˙lᴉɐɯƃ@ƃqɐɥǝpǝɯɥɐ
+My email address is dio@upgado.com

 ```
  _________________________________________